paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 In the geodetic parlance, the shortest distance between two points is an arc, not a straight line.
 It is important if you don't want to tunnel through earth and dive under the sea to get anywhere.

-`Kilometres(from, to)` uses the Haversine formula to calculate the distance taking into account an approximation of the earth's curvature.
-For display convenience there is a version, `DistanceBetween(from, to)`, that returns a string that is more friendly than the raw kilometres.
-If the distance is below one kilometre, it returns the value as a whole number of metres (i.e. 43 m).
-For distances below ten kilometres, one decimal place is provided (4.7 km).
+`Kilometres(from, to)` uses the Haversine formula to calculate the distance considering an approximation of the earth's curvature.
+For display convenience there is a version, `DistanceBetween(from, to)`, that returns a string is more friendly than the raw kilometres.
+If the distance is below one kilometre, it returns the value number of metres (i.e. 43 m).
+For distances below ten kilometres, it provides one decimal place (4.7 km).
 Above the kilometres are whole numbers only (23 km).

 #### Bearing from Point to Point